FibroGen Inc. (FGEN) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price recommended by analysts for FibroGen Inc. (FGEN) is $20.04, which is $6.23 above the current market price.
-The public float for FGEN is 91.85M and currently, short sellers hold a 9.16% of that float.
-On August 08, 2023, FGEN’s average trading volume was 2.81M shares.
+The average price predicted by analysts for FGEN is $5.17, which is $2.84 above the current price.
+The public float for FGEN is 92.47M and currently, short sellers hold a 8.85% ratio of that float.
+The average trading volume of FGEN on August 14, 2023 was 3.13M shares.

 FGEN’s Market Performance